-Aspect Consequence Initial Risk Rating Control Measures (Opportunities are shown in green) Residual Risk Rating Responsible Person(s) C = Ris sk Рх C = Risk Approvals and Licensing Not identifying appropriate approvals / licenses required or proceeding without them.
+Aspect Consequence Initial Risk Rating Control Measures (Opportunities are shown in green) Residual Risk Rating Responsible Person(s) P x C = Risk Рх C = Risk Approvals and Licensing Not identifying appropriate approvals / licenses required or proceeding without them.
 Works delayed, infringements, poor client relations, and reputational loss.
-4 4 16 6 Check Environmental Assessment / Conditions of Consent / EIS and statutory documentation.
+4 4 16 Check Environmental Assessment / Conditions of Consent / EIS and statutor documentation.
 (Final Compilation of Mitigation Measures (FCMM), Revised Statement of Commitments (RSoC), Commonwealth Mitigation Measures (CMM), Conditions of Consent (CoC) SSD 6766, EPL Conditions) 3 3 9 Project Environmental Manager Document requirements in CEMP and associated sub-plans.
 Establish and maintain a register of approvals, licenses, permits.
 Establish and maintain a Compliance Tracking Program to track compliance against aforementioned requirements.
 Noise Noise from general construction activities resulting in impact to Disturbance to residents or neighbouring businesses.
 Potential for complaints.
-4 4 16 6 Develop and implement a Construction Noise and Vibration Management Plan (in accordance with CoC 19 to 24, E34b and FCMM 3A, PPR Section $4.4-$ Annexure 3.
-3 2 6 Project Environmental Manager residents.
-Periodic notification will occur (monthly letterbox drop or equivalent) detailing all upcoming construction activities at least 14 days prior to commencement of Construction Manager relevant works.
-The project website, information and response lines, email distribution list and any applicable community based forums will also be utilised for this purpose.
-Stakeholder and Communications Manager Consultation in response to complaints (if received) will be undertaken Noise Assessment A site specific induction will be provided to all site personnel, contractors and sub-contractors with an emphasis on understanding and managing noise impacts form the work activities being undertaken.
-This will include the location of receptors, specific mitigation measures, site hours of operation, noise Consultant
+4 4 16 Develop and implement a Construction Noise and Vibration Management Platin accordance with CoC 19 to 24, E34b and FCMM 3A, PPR Section 4.4 - Annexure 3. n 3 2 6 Project Environmental Manager residents. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Periodic notification will occur (monthly letterbox drop or equivalent) detailing all upcoming construction activities at least 14 days prior to commencement or relevant works. f Construction Manager The project website, information and response lines, email distribution list and any applicable community based forums will also be utilised for this purpose.
+Stakeholder and Communications Manager Consultation in response to complaints (if received) will be undertaken Noise Assessment A site specific induction will be provided to all site personnel, contractors and sub-contractors with an emphasis on understanding and managing noise Consultant